Treatment for molluscum contagiosum (MC) isn't routinely recommended because most cases clear up on their own in around 6 to 18 months.

 There are a number of minor procedures that can help remove or destroy MC spots.

-They can be painful, so are not generally suitable for children, and they must always be carried out by a suitably qualified healthcare professional.
+They can be painful, so aren't generally suitable for children.
+They must always be carried out by a suitably qualified healthcare professional.

 Cryotherapy involves freezing the spots with liquid nitrogen to remove them.
 Each spot is frozen for 5-10 seconds, so that a layer of ice forms over the spot and surrounding skin.

 You may need several sessions of cryotherapy before each spot clears completely.
-You will need to wait two to three weeks between each treatment session.
+You'll need to wait two to three weeks between each treatment session.

 Diathermy uses heat to remove the spots.
 The area being treated is numbed with a local anaesthetic and a heated electrical device is used to burn off the spots.